Tyndrum Tales

 “We had a word with the Traincrew to see if they would stop at Lower to let us off and pick us back up at Upper, which they were happy to do so.
 Ta to “the 31451)”

 Note: * Leap constructed from old gen, move not confirmed.
 8587 reportedly worked an Oban service in the Summer of 65 allowing yet more variety at Tyndrum.
 Class 24 and 26 could also have been raked in off Tyndrum over the years.
-Perhaps 73’s will feature in the future too!..
+Even 66’s and 73’s now feature too!..

 Tyndrum Phot-spot